New Student Checklist

 Health and Wellness

-Counseling and Psychological Services provides short-term, goal-directed therapy.
+Counseling and Psychological Services provides individualized mental health care based on your own unique needs.
 This includes online self-help resources, educational workshops, single-session therapy, short-term individual therapy, group therapy, urgent care (same-day appointments), psychiatric services, and a 24-hour mental health line.

-Weekly check-ins, specialized or intensive clinical services that require a meeting for concerns beyond identified short-term goals are outside the scope of services.
-If you currently see a professional for these services, we recommend that you continue treatment with your provider or contact our Case Management team to assist you in connecting with a mental health specialist in the local community.
+Weekly check-ins and specialized or intensive clinical services that require a meeting for concerns beyond identified goals are outside the scope of services.
+If you currently see a professional for these services or regularly meet with a mental health professional, we recommend that you continue treatment with your provider or contact our Case Management team to assist you in connecting with a mental health specialist in the local Rochester area.

 Learn more about RIT Counseling and Psychological Services >